Melodrama (Lorde album): Release and promotion

 Lorde first promoted the album by posting a link to a website called imwaitingforit.com to her Twitter account on 27 February 2017.
 The website featured a short clip of Lorde sitting in a car eating and drinking while a piano-backed track played in the background; this was followed with the dates "3.2.17 NYC" and "3.3.17 NZ" appearing onscreen.
 The video was titled "M" followed by seven asterisks and ending with "A", which would later be revealed as the album's name.
 According to Fact magazine, the clip was also broadcast on New Zealand's major television channels.
 The album was leaked online one day prior to release.

 On 2 March 2017, Lorde released "Green Light" as the lead single from the album.
-The single was universally praised by critics, with many publications placing it in their year-end lists, and was recognized as NME's Single of the Year.
+The single was universally praised by critics, with many publications placing it in their year-end lists, and was recognised as NME's Single of the Year.
 It was commercially successful, earning platinum in the United States and a triple platinum certification in Australia.
 The following week, Lorde released "Liability" as Melodrama's first promotional single.
 She performed it alongside "Green Light" for the first time on 12 March 2017 episode of Saturday Night Live.
 This was her first performance in over two years, and gained positive reviews from critics.

 Lorde released "Perfect Places" as the second single from Melodrama on 1 June 2017.
 The following week, "Sober" was announced as the album's second promotional single.
 At the 2017 MTV Video Music Awards, Lorde performed an interpretive dance to "Homemade Dynamite", which was met with mixed reviews from critics, some of whom called it "bizarre".
 Her decision not to sing came after she was diagnosed with influenza.
 Following her performance, Lorde released a remix of "Homemade Dynamite" that featured guest vocals by Khalid, Post Malone and SZA as the third single from the album on 16 September 2017.
 To further promote the album, Lorde embarked on a world tour with several opening acts; she announced the tour in June 2017.
 The tour began at the O2 Apollo Manchester in England on 26 September 2017 and ended on 19 October 2017 in Trondheim, Norway.
 The Oceania leg consisted of 13 dates.
 Lorde played an additional 30 shows in North America, which commenced in Milwaukee on 1 March 2018 and concluded in Nashville on 15 April 2018.